Senate passes bipartisan housing bill targeting large investors and easing regulations

 Another section of the bill aims to boost the construction of factory-built homes, in large part by getting rid of the requirement that they have a permanent chassis.
 A steel frame allows such housing to be transported, but many manufactured homes are placed on permanent foundations and never moved again.

-Creating manufactured housing is faster than building on-site and nearly half the cost per square foot.
-At least nine states have relaxed their zoning restrictions on it, to help address the housing shortage and high prices.
+Creating manufactured housing is faster than building on-site and is about half the cost per square foot.
+At least nine states have relaxed their zoning restrictions on manufactured housing, to help address the housing shortage and high prices.

-"Starter homes that were built in the 50s and 60s just aren't made today," said Rachel Siegel with Pew Charitable Trusts, a research and policy nonprofit.
+"Starter homes that were built in the '50s and '60s just aren't made today," said Rachel Siegel of Pew Charitable Trusts, a research and policy nonprofit.
 "Manufactured housing really can fill that gap very well, without subsidy."

 Housing policy experts say ending the chassis requirement could save builders roughly $5,000 to $10,000 in construction costs.
 It would also allow more flexible design, making it easier to add a second story or basement, for example.
 Many locales also restrict where factory-built homes can go if they have a permanent chassis.